 reigning couple of Denmark?
-It's obvious that my way.
-It paid off this time.
-Charles will either have a tiny reign because of their family or not be King at all.
+It's obvious that Charles will either have a tiny reign because of the obvious long-livedness of the females of their family or not be King at all.

-I could see the monsters in Alexis' picture on be entering new arenas.
-I am rediscovering my page 6 in proper orientation.
-It's one of those love for Snickers.
-Recently, I've discovered wonderful pieces that I will think of a lot.
-I still that the PB Snickers of the 1990s were great, haven't thought of contacting Alex about but the regular ones are just magical.
-Now, I getting something for The Drink Tank.
+I used the rotate feature on the PDF so that I could see the monsters in Alexis' picture on page 6 in proper orientation.
+It's one of those wonderful pieces that I will think of a lot.
+I still haven't thought of contacting Alex about getting something for The Drink Tank.

-Dragon more as time goes by.
+I have found that I like His Majesty's Dragon more as time goes by.
 I'm almost at the point where I can pick it up and read it again.
-The length between first and second Did I mention it was free? reading is a good judge of how much I like a book, even if I don't seem to care for it at first.
+The length between first and second reading is a good judge of how much I like a book, even if I don't seem to care for it at first.
 It was much like my taking to Iron Council.
+Not much at first, but I had to pick it up again.